rymanalu/lucy-docs/crud.md

 <a name="delete"></a>
 ## Delete a Module

-One thing you should before delete a module, make sure you have dropped the table of the module.
+One thing you should before delete a module, make sure you have dropped the table of the module (do not forget to always use migration).

 And if you sure want to delete, just click **Delete** button and click **Continue**.